 - 4. Give an example of curriculum revisions and/or new business programs from the past three years that have resulted from implementation of the academic business unit's curriculum management process. - 5.
-If the academic business unit offers programs (or any component of a program) via any virtual or non-classroom platform, explain how it ensures equivalent quality in educational delivery across all delivery modes.
+If the academic business unit offers programs (or any component of a program) using more than one delivery mode (e.g./ both classroom and online delivery) explain how it ensures equivalent quality in educational delivery across all delivery modes.